 After a moment I continued, “Everyone has something at which they are especially good.
-In Rocky’s case, I fully expect him to accomplish great things in the world of sports.
+In Benny’s case, I fully expect him to accomplish great things in the world of sports.
 Jack has a great analytical mind and Robert has a special gift when it comes to interacting with people.
 As they say, he could sell ice cream to Eskimos.

-“This year, Tim came out to play baseball, a game to which he had never been exposed.
+“This year, Jack came out to play baseball, a game to which he had never been exposed.
 It was a difficult time as he had to learn a new game from scratch, a game that all of you had been playing for years.
 In addition, he had to meet what was to be his new teammates.
 He was the outsider trying to prove that he belonged on this team and was deserving of the respect of his teammates.
 He accomplished that by working hard, never complaining or making excuses.

-“Tim, your teammates recognize your efforts and in an effort to show you how much they think of you, they have put together this award which they aptly named “The Award for Most Improved”.
+“Jack, your teammates recognize your efforts and in an effort to show you how much they think of you, they have put together this award which they aptly named “The Award for Most Improved”.
 This is the ball you caught to secure our championship.
 You can still see your blood on it.
 It has been signed by the whole team – coaches and teammates.”

 I looked out into the crowd and saw Sherry silently weeping.
 I was happy for her.

 It’s now twenty years later.
 All my boys from that team are now in their early to mid-thirties.
 Somehow, a bond was formed by the members of that team; a bond that is just as strong today as it was twenty years ago.
 Individually, they get together several times a year for birthdays, weddings, even a funeral or two.
-But for the last several years, since Rocky retired (yes, Rocky went on to play pro ball until a knee injury forced him to retire), we all met at his place for a Fourth of July celebration.
+But for the last several years, since Benny retired (yes, Benny went on to play pro ball until a knee injury forced him to retire), we all met at his place for a Fourth of July celebration.
 It is always fun to see each of my boys and catch up on what’s going on in their lives.

 All my boys have been successful.
 Included in the group are 2 lawyers, a judge, a doctor, a dentist and a teacher.
 Three military officers (a colonel, master sergeant and gunnery sergeant), a chief of police, a builder and an owner of a furniture store completed the mix.
 Oh yeah, we also have the most sought-after violinist in the country.